 When it comes to getting the best video editing software, you're looking for a program that will make your life easier in every way.
 It needs to be straightforward to use without missing out on the innovative features required by experienced and aspiring video editors alike.

 There are tonnes of paid-for and free video editing options out there that will help you produce your best possible work, but that means a crippling amount of choice, too.
 So how do you choose the right one to download?

 The most impressive programs make your everyday tasks like cutting, trimming, combining and applying filters to clips as simple as possible - that's true regardless of whether you demand the absolute best video editor out there, or if you were hoping for free video editing software instead.
-Downloading an inferior video editor will lead only to frustration and a less polished finished product.
-The tools we've picked out for you in this guide are the very best editors in their class.
+Downloading an inferior option will lead only to frustration and a less polished finished product.
+The tools we've picked out for you in this guide are the very best in their class.

 Below you'll see lists of both premium and free video editing software.
 So if you're ready for something advanced, opting for a paid product will get you high-end extras like 360-degree video support, motion tracking and multi-cam editing, but that's just the start...

 Keep reading to get the best of both worlds, with Adobe Premiere Pro leading the way as our #1 favourite